hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1319_chapter_x.md

 From this time we saw very little of the Swami.
-He was full of enthusiasm about the pilgrimage and lived mostly on one meal a day, seeking no company much, save that of Sâdhus.
+He was full of enthusiasm about the pilgrimage and lived mostly on one meal a day, seeking no company much, save that of Sādhus.
 Sometimes he would come to a camping-ground, beads in hand.
 Tonight two of the party went roaming about Bawan, which was like a village fair, all modified by a religious tendency centering in the sacred springs.
 Afterwards with Dhira Mata it